 - Freeths are seeking to argue that Second Sight's Part II report is good evidence of wrongdoing.
 However, the Part II Report repeatedly arrives at conclusions which are unsupported by evidence.
 By undermining Second Sight, we undermine the credibility of their conclusions. - We force Freeths to properly evidence their claims rather than simply relying on Second Sight's reports. - Although Post Office has an internal view on the quality of Second Sight's work, this view has never been made public and Post Office has historically shied away from criticising Second Sight in correspondence.
-From a public / third party perspective, Second Sight may still be viewed as a very credible source of information. - At some point, we will have to address the deficiencies in Second Sight's work.
-Criticising Second Sight from the outset would put a marker down for the litigation and ensure that Post Office's position is consistent throughout.
+From a public / third party perspective, Second Sight may still be viewed as a very credible source of information.

-- Attacking Second Sight may prompt the guestion: "why did POL appoint them / keep them on?" - We want to rely on Second Sight's conclusion in its interim report dated July 2013 that it found no systemic flaw in Horizon.
+- Attacking Second Sight may prompt the question: "why did POL appoint them / keep them on?" - We want to rely on Second Sight's conclusion in its interim report dated July 2013 that it found no systemic flaw in Horizon.
 By undermining the quality of Second Sight's work, we risk calling into question the reliability of this crucial finding (which they never expressly reversed in the course of the Scheme).

-Criticise Second Sight but in a measured way - namely for the lack of evidence supporting their conclusions in the Part II report and their position on criminal law matters.
+• Criticise Second Sight but in a measured way - namely for the lack of evidence supporting their conclusions in the Part II report and their position on criminal law matters.